ultimate271/notes/book/Dragon/analysis.md

 I overdo it a bit with the symbolism of the blood and sun as well, that needs to be polished.

+This bit is a little much.
+Both this paragraph and the on before it need to be quite a lot shorter

 ## The people stop their singing, and the calf is set ablaze
 I love the sudden stop.
 That should be it's own sentence for sure.
 I also like the description of the eternal moment.
 The speaking of a chant is very cliche,